gradle/gradle/design-docs/managed-source-sets.md

 Currently `ComponentSpec.sources` is a `ModelMap`, but in `BaseComponentSpec` the implementation is backed by a `FunctionalSourceSet` instance, with values pushed to a node-backed map on creation.
 This means that `ComponentSpec.sources` doesn't have the usual semantics of a `ModelMap`: elements configured on demand, and visible to model rules.
 Switching to use a _real_ node-backed `ModelMap` instance will enable on-demand configuration of elements in `component.sources`.

+### Implementation notes

+- `CUnitPlugin` uses methods on `FunctionalSourceSet` that are not available on `ModelMap`.
+Need to convert to use `ModelMap`.
+- A previous story introduced `FunctionalSourceSet.baseDir` that is used to configure the source locations for a `LanguageSourceSet`.
+Revert this rule to use `ProjectIdentifier.projectDir` directly.
+- Each `LanguageSourceSet` needs a 'parentName', that is used to construct a project-scoped unique name, as well as configure default source locations. `LanguageSourceSet` instances created in `component.sources` are provided with the component name to determine the source location.
+The `NodeInitializer` that constructs a `LanguageSourceSet` will need to be aware of this relationship, and provide the correct parent name when adding an element to `component.sources`.

 ### Test cases

 - Configuration for elements in `component.sources` is evaluated only when element is requested the collection: